willghatch/vzsh/README.md

 zaw-sources
 -----------

 These are sources for the wonderful [zaw](https://github.com/zsh-users/zaw) plugin to do its thing with.
 Widgets, functions, aliases, programs, and commands in general.
 They were just so quick to write and they seemed like they should just be with zaw for completeness.
-These need to be sourced after zaw.
+These need to be sourced after zaw, or it will have no effect.

 Questions?
 Comments?
 --------------------